elaraks/dampcapital/content/media/ITV-Surviving-squalor.md

 {{< vimeo 748791336 >}}

 Key focuses of the investigation were Croydon Council's [Regina Road](cases/regina-road) and the [Clarion](providers/clarion)-run [Eastfields estate](cases/eastfields-estate) in Merton.
-The spotlight given to these two sites in particular has held a lasting significance in
+The spotlight given to these two sites in particular has held a lasting media attention, as well as for their residents – one of the interviewees being [Kwajo Tweneboa](media/kwajo).

-One of the interviewees, [Kwajo Tweneboa](media/kwajo) ee
+ITV's reporting was also a key source for the Department for Levelling Up, Housing, and Communities Committee's [report into the subject](evidence/regulation-of-social-housing), with reporter Daniel Hewitt being the second most referenced witness within it.